Gay Parenting and Therapy: A Perfect Match

 Prejudice and Discrimination

 One of the major issues that gay parents and their children may have to deal with is negative public opinion.
-Although society has been becoming increasingly supportive of the LGBTQ+ community, prejudice and discrimination continues to exist for this population.
+Although society has been becoming increasingly supportive of the LGBTQ+ community, prejudice and discrimination continue to exist for this population.
 Both parents and children should have a strong support system that provides encouragement to help combat possible feelings of inferiority.

 Parent Gender Roles